 SCARY PHISHING STATISTICS

-13% of users who opened phishing messages went on to open malicious attachments or click on links
+- 13% of users who opened phishing messages went on to open malicious attachments or click on link

 A CAUTIONARY TALE